client-engineering-tp/multi-tenancy-gitops/README.md

 - The bootstrap YAML follows the [app of apps pattern](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern).

 ### Tasks:
 1. Select a profile and delete the others from the `0-bootstrap` directory.
-If this is your first usage of the gitops workflow, use the `single-cluster` profile and deploy the ArgoCD Bootstrap Application.
+If this is your first usage of the gitops workflow, use the `cluster3` profile and deploy the ArgoCD Bootstrap Application.
     ```bash
-    GITOPS_PROFILE="0-bootstrap/single-cluster"
+    GITOPS_PROFILE="0-bootstrap/cluster3"
     oc apply -f ${GITOPS_PROFILE}/bootstrap.yaml
     ```
 2. Retrieve the ArgoCD/GitOps URL and admin password: